-Even before the independence of the CIS countries, Clive learned Russian to an advanced level and developed an interest in the CIS countries which has been enduring due to the explosion of this work in the UK courts.
+Even before the independence of the CIS countries, Clive learned Russian to an advanced level and developed an interest in the CIS countries which has been enduring.

 Enforcement of Russian judgments in the UK on personal guarantees.
 Worldwide freezing order ancillary to Russian judgment and ancillary orders against a non-cause of action defendant.